-The Irish nonprofit sector is a significant employer. although research by the Centre for Nonprofit Management shows that over half of the organisations in the sector have five or fewer full-time employees.
+The Irish nonprofit sector is a significant employer, although research shows that around half of the organisations in the sector have five or fewer full-time employees.
 However, even if they have only one part-time paid employee, they are subject to the same employment laws that govern big companies.
 Note that one cannot just go ahead and employ someone.
-Firstly, it is necessary to register as an employer with the Revenue Commissioners and consider all the legal obligations that go with being an employer using resources such as the National Employment Rights Authority (see signpost in section 1.7).
+Firstly, it is necessary to register as an employer with the Revenue and consider all the legal obligations that go with being an employer using supports such as Employer Resources (see signposts).